 What is a personality disorder?

-A personality isn’t a biological per se, it’s behavioral.
-Therefore, a personality disorder is a set of behaviors that don’t work.
-A set of behaviors that render the individual dysfunctional within relationships, in their careers, and with their health.
-Marsha Linehan developed 4 skills areas to develop.
+A personality isn’t biological per se, it’s behavioral.
+Therefore, a personality disorder is a set of behaviors that render the individual dysfunctional within relationships, in their careers, and with their health.
+A psychologist named Marsha Linehan determined that in order to achieve change, there are four skills areas that need to be to developed.
 Interpersonal effectiveness teaches social skills.
 Emotion regulation teaches emotional intelligence.
-Distress tolerance teaches emotional crisis coping skills.
-And, mindfulness teaches grounding skills that is needed in all of the skills mentioned.
+Distress tolerance provides the skills to cope when faced with emotional crises.
+And, mindfulness teaches grounding tools that are utilized to master these other skills.

 Personality disorders affect at least two of these areas:

 Certain types of psychotherapy are effective for treating personality disorders.
-During psychotherapy, an individual can gain insight and knowledge about the disorder and what is contributing to symptoms, and can talk about thoughts, feelings and behaviors.
-Psychotherapy can help a person understand the effects of their behavior on others and learn to manage or cope with symptoms and to reduce behaviors causing problems with functioning and relationships.
-The type of treatment will depend on the specific personality disorder, how severe it is, and the individual’s circumstances.
+The type of treatment depends on the specific personality disorder, how severe it is, and the individual’s circumstances.
+Through psychotherapy, an individual can gain insight and knowledge about the disorder and what is contributing to their symptoms.
+People engaged in psychotherapy can talk about their thoughts, feelings, and behaviors.
+Psychotherapy can help a person understand the effects of their behavior on others, and can teach them to manage or cope with symptoms while reducing behaviors that cause problems with functioning and relationships.

 Family members can be important in an individual’s recovery and can work with the individual’s mental health care provider on the most effective ways to provide help and support.